 Now that you’re well-armed with all the information you need about traveling with your vape gear, you might be realizing that your current vape set-up isn’t exactly travel friendly.
 Or, maybe you’re just looking to stock up on a few favorite items to prep for hitting the road.
 Whatever the case may be, DIRECTVAPOR has a wide selection of travel-friendly vape gear to choose from.
 We can help you get set up with everything you need to enjoy vaping on the road, hassle-free.

-From vape juice to portable starter kits, and protective accessories to leak-proof tanks, you’ll find all your travel essentials at DIRECTVAPOR.
+From vape juice to pod mod starter kits, and protective accessories to leak-proof tanks, you’ll find all your travel essentials at DIRECTVAPOR.
 Plus, our friendly support team is happy to help you choose the items that will best fit your travel plans.
 Browse our selection and create your travel-friendly vape set-up today!